-The way the theory test works in England, Scotland, Wales and Northern Ireland is changing.
-From 14 April 2020, the theory test will include three multiple-choice questions based on a short video.
+The driving theory test is changing from 28 September 2020.
+After some delay due to the pandemic, the test in England, Scotland, Wales and Northern Ireland will now include three multiple-choice questions based upon a short video.

-It’s hoped that the changes will make the theory test more accessible for everyone.
-Research shows that drivers with reading and learning difficulties struggle with written questions.
-The use of video-based questions should help people with dyslexia and autism.
+The idea is to make the test more accessible to drivers with reading and learning difficulties, who may struggle with written questions.
+The use of video-based questions should assist those with dyslexia and autism.

 Questions based on this clip could include: